 Sometimes, causes of stress (stressors) become too overwhelming, and negatively affect our health.
 Simply put, fear of workload, bankruptcy, social embarrassment, and even the fear of fear itself all act as potential stressors leading to a range of disorders stemming from stress response dysfunctioning of certain brain areas.

 Does alcohol help anxiety?
 Unfortunately, we’ve been fed false stories of its positive effect on the condition.
 It has come to the point where it’s socially acceptable to have a drink or two to ‘unwind’ and calm our nerves.
 But it’s important to remember alcohol is a strong sedative and a central nervous system depressant.
 While moderate consumption can be beneficial to a wide range of conditions, those with anxiety and panic attacks should steer clear of it.
+Suicide and alcohol are also connected as drinking is more likely to cause anxiety rather than to calm it down.

 Take General Social Anxiety Disorder (SAD), for example.
 It is one of the most serious and widespread conditions in the US.
 Its pharmacological treatment is still poorly addressed, with only about 30% of the patients achieving full recovery.
 It has been proven many people with this condition turn to drinking as a method of self-medication.
-As a consequence, those affected by social anxiety and alcohol consumption then have to drink more to deal with the new side effects.
+As a consequence, those affected by social anxiety and alcohol consumption then have to drink more to deal with the new alcohol side effects.

 Also, when a person is prone to panic attacks or other related states, particular precaution has to be taken into account.
 Alcohol and panic attacks don’t mix together well and even a single drink is enough to trigger an episode.